 You could partner with multiple companies in order to expand your portfolio and contain your clients within the partner set, benefiting everyone in that set.
 This especially works well in an enterprise sales model warranting high touch sales.

 It’s recommended to create a dedicated page for partnerships as it puts the word out about your business being open to such discussions.
 If you need some inspiration, feel free to take cues from our partnerships page here.

 If you have the time and resources, this might be good strategy to invest in.
 Building an off the shelf product, which gives a taste of your offerings, can go a long way in generating leads for your core solutions.
 It’s advisable to charge for this product (even if nominally) to create that value perception.
 If you really intend to have a free version, give away a freemium that’s perpetually free, and which helps gauge your product’s usefulness for those who can’t buy an enterprise version yet.

-Although this might not be an immediate channel to catch the net, the leads might eventually trickle down through your funnel.
+Although this might not be an immediate channel to catch the net, the leads might eventually trickle down through your sales funnel.
 Check out DataStock and JobsPikr which serve this purpose at PromptCloud.

 As mundane as it may sound, it’s easy to forget this tactic.
 To remind you, your CRM is a powerful resource for all your sales related activities and it’s important to leverage this database in times of lull.
 Stir around the leads who had said they’d reach out in a few months, the ones who never responded to your followups as well as the churned clients to see if any new requirements are on their radar.